Brainspotting Therapy: About a Bataclan Victim

 Both in applied research and in clinical practice it is common to have to evaluate the change experienced by patients as a result of their treatment.

 This is a clinical experimental comparison study in which three therapeutic intervention techniques are discussed for the treatment of generalized anxiety disorder (GAD), with respect to a control group (CG).
-The first technique is based on cognitive behavioral therapy programs (CBT), the second one in the techniques of eye movement desensitization and reprocessing (EMDR), and the third one consisting in location techniques involving relevant eye position and the neural network activated to access to the particular spot where the problem is fixed in the brain (BSP).
+The first technique is based on cognitive behavioral therapy programs (CBT), the second one in the techniques of eye movement desensitization and reprocessing (EMDR), and the third one consisting in location techniques involving relevant eye position and the neural network activated to access to the particular spot where the problem is fixed in the brain (Brainspotting).
 These therapeutic procedures were administered to a total of 59 patients with generalized anxiety disorder, assigned by a random procedure to the three treatment groups.
 19 plus GAD patients remained in the waiting control group.
 The assessment of efficacy was performed using the follow up psychometric tests: State-Trait Anxiety Inventory.
 (STAI) of C.D.
 Spielberger, the Beck Anxiety Inventory (BAI) and the Subjective Units of Disturbance (SUDS).
 The results show that the three programs achieved a clinically significant change in this disorder in most people, resulting in a more effective new treatment approach of Brainspotting and the techniques of eye movement desensitization and reprocessing .

 Persistent Genital Arousal Disorder as a Dissociative Trauma Related Condition Treated with Brainspotting – A Successful Case Report